demisto/content/Packs/PhishUp/Integrations/PhishUp/README.md

-PhishUp prevents phishing attacks, protects your staff and your brand with AI
+### PhishUp prevents phishing attacks, protects your staff and your brand with AI

-If you don't have [PhishUp](https://phishup.co) Api Key please create account on PhishUp and get an Api Key.
+If you don't have [PhishUp](https://phishup.co) Api Key please create an account on PhishUp and get a free Api Key.
 Also you can visit and test [PhishUp Web Demo](https://phishup.co).

 If you have any question feel free to concat us: [info@phishup.com](info@phishup.co)